eugeneolsen/PriorityQueue.NET/README.md

 The PriorityQueue<T> class implements the IPriorityQueue<T> interface.
 It will create a PriorityQueue of any type T that implements the IComparable interface.
 Fortunately, this includes native C# types such as int, double, and string.
 It is highly recommended that class T also implement a meaningful ToString function.

+For documentation and usage notes, please see [IPriorityQueue.md](IPriorityQueue.md).

 Starting with ideas and code from Dr. James McCaffrey in a *Visual Studio Magazine* [article](https://visualstudiomagazine.com/Articles/2012/11/01/Priority-Queues-with-C.aspx?Page=1 "Priority Queues with C#"), and finding that